 The moment I list a new book, Gentle Reader I get hundreds of people asking…

-1. If the story in question is short or novelette length, it will not get its OWN print edition.
+1. If the story is SHORT or novelette length: no print

 Why?
 Because there is no infrastructure in place to print shorter works with easy distribution that remains fiscally feasible.

-Alternatively, you can buy it in print as part of an anthology (listed on it’s page), special omnibus (like Fan Service), or sometimes I will include a short at the back of one of my novellas (Curious Case is with Romancing the Werewolf).
+Alternatively, you can buy many of my shorts in print as part of an anthology (listed on it’s page), special omnibus (like Fan Service), or sometimes I will include a short at the back of one of my novellas (Curious Case is bundled with Romancing the Werewolf).

-I’ve thought about eventually doing a print edition of all the shorts, I just don’t have enough of them yet.
+I’ve thought about eventually doing a print collection of all my shorts, I just don’t have enough of them yet.
 (Also I’m not sure there is sufficient demand.
-But it’s in the hopper as a possibility.)
+But it’s in the hopper as a possible future project.)

-2. I am no longer promising to try to synchronize Print with Digital release dates.
+2. I can’t synchronize Print with Digital releases